 2008, “The past in the present: a historical ecology of the Basque Commons.”
 Paper presented at the International conference “Common ground, converging gazes: integrating the social and environmental in history” at the Ecole des Hautes Etudes en Sciences Sociales, Paris, France.
 September 12.

-2013-2016, Executive Board, Culture & Agriculture, American Anthropological Association
+2013-2016, Program Chair, Executive Board, Culture & Agriculture, American Anthropological Association

 2014-present, Director, Program in International Studies, North Carolina State University